The One Patch Quilt Renaissance

 The Hexagon & Beyond: Not Just Your Grandmother’s Flower Garden!

 This hilarious program looks at the history of the hexagon shape in quilts, its incredible variety, and the versatility of this wonderful traditional pattern.
-A trunk show of Reeze’s huge collection of historical and contemporary hexagon and grandmother’s flower garden quilts will never have you looking at this pattern in quite the same way again.
+A trunk show of Reeze’s large collection of historical and contemporary hexagon and grandmother’s flower garden quilts will never have you looking at this pattern in quite the same way again.
 [60 minutes] A half day or full day workshop in One-Patch piecing techniques is also available.

 “I’m just not good with color” is a common refrain heard from quilters.
 But with a little color confidence any quilter can become a color whiz.
 This entertaining program explores basic color theory from the quilter’s perspective and shows how to develop color confidence drawing on your own instincts, intuition, and preferences.
 The program includes a Power Point presentation along with a trunk show of quilts illustrating basic color concepts.
 It is a fun and interactive program.
 [60 minutes] A half day Color Confidence workshop is also available.